 Once in a safer position, you can check on your child.
 However, most experts suggest waiting on EMTs to pick up or move a child in a car seat.
 This is arguably the hardest piece of advice for parents, but improperly moving a child can worsen any and all injuries.

-Children Are More Susceptible to Certain Injuries
+Children and Toddlers in Car Accidents Are More Susceptible to Certain Injuries

 While you wait for the EMTs, carefully monitor your child for injury symptoms including heavy or abnormal breathing, bleeding from the mouth or nose, and abnormal speech.
-Even if you see no initial signs of pain, always allow the medical experts to do an examination (for you and your child).
+Even if you see no initial signs of pain, always allow the medical experts to do an examination (of both you and your child).

 If your child does not see an ER doctor, schedule the earliest available appointment with your pediatrician.
 Explain the crash circumstances and any differing behavior you’ve noticed since the crash.
 Follow the pediatrician’s instructions from there.